Kivu Province: History

-In 1933 the provinces of the Belgian Congo were reorganized, and the amount of autonomy of the former provinces was reduced.
+On 25 September 1933, the provinces of the Belgian Congo were reorganized, and the amount of autonomy of the former provinces was reduced.
 The new provinces took the name of their capital, with the Orientale Province being split into Stanleyville Province and Costermansville Province.

-Costermansville Province was renamed Kivu Province in 1947.
+Costermansville Province was renamed Kivu Province on 1 October 1947.
 It was broken into the provinces of Maniema, North Kivu and South Kivu from 10 May 1962 to 28 December 1966, then reunited.
 In 1988 it was again broken up into the provinces of Maniema, North Kivu and South Kivu.